SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 - **text-based** editor
 - **HTML** import

-The **graphical**, **block** and **text-based editor** are supported by all portals, the **HTML** based editor may not be accepted by some journals.

-When creating a new exposition you are asked to choose a format to use.
+When creating a new exposition you are asked to choose which editor you want to start with.
 Graphical and block pages are part of the same format and can be mixed, but text and HTML are separate formats.
 It is therefore important to make the right choice for a particular project at the outset.

+Some portals will not accept HTML imported submissions, consult the portal before you start using the HTML import.

 ![choosing a format in the Create Exposition dialog](images/format-picker.png "image showing format picker")